 Competitor analysis isn’t really available for the Facebook Ads marketing channel.

 However, you can always keep tabs on competitor Facebook Pages, to see how they’re promoting themselves.
-You can also take a look at Facebook Advertising case studies, to get a general overview of how to market, using Facebook Ads.
+You can also take a look at Facebook Advertising case studies, to get a general overview of how to utilize social media marketing, using Facebook Ads.

-If you’re going to be using YouTube as a marketing channel, consider subscribing to the ‘Channels’ of your competitors.
+If you’re going to be using YouTube as a social network marketing channel, consider subscribing to the ‘Channels’ of your competitors.

 Study the quality of their videos.
 If they have some videos that have performed exceptionally well, question what made them perform well.